payola/Payola/README.md

 ##### Creating

-When creating a data source, you need to enter a data source name and description, decide whether it's public (then it's visible even to logged out users) and which data fetcher to use.
+Let's start by creating a new data source.
+In the toolbar, click on the `My Data Sources` button and select `Create New`.
+You will need to enter a data source name and description, decide whether it's public (then it's visible even to guest users) and which data fetcher to use.

 A data fetcher is a plugin which can communicate with a data source of a specific type.
-A good example is a `SPARQL Endpoint` data fetcher.
+For example, `SPARQL Endpoint` is a data fetcher.
 SPARQL is a query language for fetching data and such a data fetcher can work with any SPARQL endpoint.

 Select a data fetcher of your choice, fill in the data fetcher's parameters (for example, in `SPARQL Endpoint` data fetcher's case an `EndpointURL` parameter) and hit the `Create Data Source` button.
 You have just created your first data source.